Open water swimming at the 2025 World Aquatics Championships – Women's 10 km: Results

 The race consisted of six 1.67 km laps off the coast of Palawan Beach, Sentosa.
 It started at 16:00 SGT.

 Australia's Chelsea Gubecka took the lead off the start, before Poland's Klaudia Tarasiewicz overtook her 150 metres into the race.
 Around six minutes in, the neutral athlete Margarita Ershova took the lead, and she maintained it through the rest of the first lap.

 Near the end of the second lap, Italy's Ginevra Taddeucci was in first and Australia's Moesha Johnson was in second.
 By the halfway point, a group of seven swimmers had broken away from the rest of the pack, and Johnson had taken the lead.
-By the end of lap four, the lead group had rejoined the chasing group.
+By the end of lap four, the chasing group had rejoined the lead group.

-Johnson increased her pace as the finish approached, and she drew five other swimmers with her to form another leading group.
+Johnson increased her pace as the finish approached, and she drew five other swimmers with her to form a new leading group.
 The order was Johnson in first, Taddeucci in second, Monaco's Lisa Pou in third, and then María de Valdés and Ángela Martínez of Spain in fourth and fifth, respectively.

 During the last half kilometre, the top three broke away from the two Spanish swimmers.
 Johnson finished first in a time of 2:07:51.3, Taddeucci finished second with 2:07:55.7, and Pou finished third with 2:07:57.5.

 Johnson's win gave Australia its first ever world title in the 10 km event, while Pou's bronze was Monaco's first ever medal at the World Aquatics Championships.

 The water temperature was over 30 C, which means it was within a degree of the upper limit of 31 C that athletes were allowed to compete under.
 Commenting on the heat of the water, Johnson said: "Those conditions are indescribable.
 Unless you're out there, it's really hard to describe what we went through."
 The water was described on social media as being like "human soup".